MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignacxrequestpreprocesscallback.md

 ### -param EvtObjectAcxRequestPreprocess

-An EvtObjectAcxRequestPreprocess that will be added TBD.
+An EvtObjectAcxRequestPreprocess that will be called by the ACX framework before any internal handling of the request is performed.

 ### -param DriverContext